Home > Bed + Bath > Blankets > Big + Soft Sweatshirt Knit Blanket

-There’s nothing quite like grabbing a delicious catnap in a swinging hammock to finish off sunny day.
-But this time of year, a regular blanket can feel a bit too heavy.
+There’s nothing quite like grabbing a delicious catnap in a swinging hammock to finish off a sunny day.
+When the temperatures rise, a regular blanket can feel a bit too heavy.
 Why not whip up a summer-weight blanket in an incredibly soft, organic cotton sweatshirt knit?
 In fact, is there a certain someone you know who loves the nappin’ life?
-Father’s Day will be here soon, and a soothing, wrap-him-up blanket might be just the ticket.
-Our fast and easy project takes just a couple hours… he could be dozin’ before you know it.
-We also show you how to make the personalized fabric tag shown in the bottom corner that tells Dad (or whomever is lucky enough to get the blanket) he’s priceless.
+This wrap-them-up blanket might be just the ticket.
+Our fast and easy project takes just a couple hours.
+We also show you how to make the personalized fabric tag shown in the bottom corner that tells whomever is lucky enough to get the blanket, they’re priceless.

 This bold blanket is designed to match our Jumbo Lounge Pillow with the same wide strips and the same cute personalized fabric tag.
 Because, really… the full-on napping experience requires both a blanket and a pillow!

 We used a preppy color palette of super-soft organic knits from Fabric.com.
 Not only are these exact colors available, there are other options from which to choose.

 Flat felled seams finish each of the horizontal panels so the blanket is soft and smooth front to back.

 The blanket finishes at approximately 56″ x 84″.

 For great general tips and techniques, check out our handy Sewing with Knits tutorial.

 - Sewing Machine and standard presser foot + a ballpoint needle (best for stitching with knits)